 Calocera viscosa - coral like Clavulinopsis corniculata but pointier, on conifers, less brittle. <10cm high, <2.5cm across.

-Agaricomycetes - these jellies are not in a class by themselves, but in the class with all other Basidiomycota.
+Agaricomycetes - these jellies are not in a class by themselves, but in the class with most other Basidiomycota.
 They share some unique microscopic details with the other jellies, meaning they have not evolved far from them.
 The Auriculariales order contains most of them.
 Saprophytic.

 Exidia candida - translucent whitish blobs discolouring orange-brown, larger than Tremella globispora, etc., sometimes in expanded masses.